 New Zealanders are using all kinds of platforms, large and small, and all kinds of media services in an environment of constant change.
-We serve these different audiences, young and old, on the most significant platforms.
-We publish important public data on media trends: for example, our widely-referenced 2016 study Where Are the Audiences? which will be repeated in 2018.
+Despite a decade of constrained funding, we have led innovation in public media content.
+We publish important public data on media trends: for example, our widely-referenced study Where Are the Audiences? - the 2018 study just released in August.